 Another name for Artificial General Intelligence is Strong Artificial Intelligence.
 This is in contrast to Weak or Narrow Artificial Intelligence.
 Most uses of the term AI refer to Weak AI, which in turn is often mostly Machine Learning.

 The term “Artificial” is misleading as it means "Made or produced by human beings rather than occurring naturally, especially as a copy of something natural".
-Our computers may be artificial, but we are trying to create true intelligence, not a human made substitute.
+Our computers may be artificial, but we are trying to create true intelligence, not a human made fake.

 There is so much written on the benefits and dangers of AGI you've probably already come to a decision on this, but take the time to rethink now.
 Sam Harris on Artificial Intelligence is a near 3 hour accessible compilation and a good place to start (All Sam Harris).
 In contrast, the main reference Superintelligence: Paths, Dangers, Strategies by Nick Bostrom needs a lots of patience and concentration to get through the last chapters (it took me 5 months).
 The Singularity is a more accessible entry into this viewpoint.